 Gaza ‘hospitals risk turning into morgues’: Rights groups call for action

-International charities and rights groups call for urgent action against Israel’s blockade amid increased fighters of humanitarian catastrophe.
+International charities and rights groups call for urgent action against Israel’s blockade amid increased fears of humanitarian catastrophe.

 A power blackout in the Gaza Strip caused by Israel’s “total blockade” of the besieged enclave has prompted condemnation and calls from international rights groups for urgent action as “hospitals risk turning into morgues” amid heavy Israeli bombardment.